-It is now over five-and-a-half years since I started this Illustrated Chronological History of Woking, and I must admit that when I started, I thought I would have been finished by now.
+I started this Illustrated Chronological History of Woking in 2014, and I must admit that when I started, I thought I would have been finished long ago.

 The first year took us from geological times to the building of Brookwood Cemetery, and whilst I knew that with increased information (and illustrations) I would be able to look at our history in more detail, I didn’t foresee that by the time we reached the later 20th century the amount of material would mean that we have now only just reached the 1970’s.